 High-level visits and meetings

-November 2019: Cook Islands’ Deputy Prime Minister Mark Brown attended the ‘No Money for Terror Ministerial Conference on Counter-Terrorism Financing’ in Melbourne, Australia, hosted by Australia’s Home Affair’s Minister the Hon Peter Dutton.
+November 2019: Cook Islands’ Deputy Prime Minister Mark Brown attended the ‘No Money for Terror Ministerial Conference on Counter-Terrorism Financing’ in Melbourne, Australia, hosted by Australia’s Home Affairs Minister Peter Dutton.

 July 2019: Visit to Cook Islands by Foreign Minister Marise Payne.

-October 2017: Visit to Cook Islands by the Hon Concetta Fierravanti-Wells, then‑Minister for International Development and the Pacific.
+October 2017: Visit to Cook Islands by Concetta Fierravanti-Wells, then-Minister for International Development and the Pacific.

 July 2017: then-Minister Fierravanti-Wells met Prime Minister Puna at the Oceans Conference in New York.

-August 2015: then‑Deputy Prime Minister Truss attended celebrations to mark the 50th anniversary of self-government in the Cook Islands and held bilateral meetings with his counterpart, Deputy Prime Minister Heather and Prime Minister Puna.
-This was the first visit by an Australian Deputy Prime Minister to the Cook Islands.
+August 2015: then-Deputy Prime Minister Truss attended celebrations to mark the 50th anniversary of self-government in Cook Islands and held bilateral meetings with his counterpart, Deputy Prime Minister Heather and Prime Minister Puna.

 July 2015: Prime Minister Puna attended the Pacific Islands Forum Foreign Ministers’ Meeting in Sydney.